isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 6.1 Rescheduling of exam is subject to approval on a case-by-case basis.
 Participants should inform the Programme Executive via email and attach the supporting documents (e.g.medical certificate, letter from supervisor or e-ticket for business travel).

-6.2 For Level I and II courses, participants will sit for the exam with the next intake, if the application to reschedule exam is approved.
+6.2 For Level 1 and 2 courses, participants will sit for the exam with the next intake, if the application to reschedule exam is approved.

-6.3 For Level III courses, the new exam date will be determined by Tax Academy, after the original exam has taken place, if the application is approved.
+6.3 For Level 3 courses, the new exam date will be determined by Tax Academy, after the original exam has taken place, if the application is approved.

 **7. Re-sit of exams**

 7.1 Participants who fail the exam can apply to re-sit for the exam by completing the exam registration form.

-7.2 A maximum of two re-sits will be allowed for each course (Level I and II) /module (Level III).
+7.2 A maximum of two re-sits will be allowed for each course (Level 1 and 2) /module (Level 3).

 **8. Deferment of module**

-8.1 Deferment of module to the next intake (applicable to Level III courses only) is subject to approval on a case-by-case basis.
+8.1 Deferment of module to the next intake (applicable to Level 3 courses only) is subject to approval on a case-by-case basis.
 Participants should write to the Programme Executive at least 2 weeks before the course commencement date.

 **9. Course fees**